DigitalArcPlatform/documentation/docs/duringEvent/oralHistory/index.md

 	- If no audio (NA): Audio will be used only for transcription purposes.
 Transcribe and **delete** the audio.
 	- If anonymous (ANON): De-identify the interview before posting it, and the "contributor" information on the website will say "Anonymous Contributor"
 	- If personal use (PRIV): Do **NOT** use the interview on the community archive website.
 Send the contributor the recording along with the digitized object for their personal archives.

+## Story-telling as Metadata

+Before you begin gathering oral histories, it is worth sitting down with community members and being intentional about the kinds of questions you intend to ask.
+This is because the information you gain from these oral history interviews will be a *major* source for your eventual [metadata]({{site.baseurl}}/docs/postEvent/metadata/#community-conversations-about-object-descriptions).
+Be sure to customize your interview questions to reflect the values and priorities of your community.

 ## Interview Recording Protocol